Banno Marketing FAQ

 Digital banking ads

-Digital banking ads are built using predefined templates created to flow seamlessly into your users’ dashboards.
+Digital banking ads are built using predefined templates created to flow seamlessly into your end users’ dashboards.
 A simple form setup allows you to easily adjust text and images and set links to pages of your website, external URLs, features within digital banking, or SSO integrations.

 For more information and image guidelines, see Creating digital banking ads.